Magento vs Shopify

 • Real-time shipping rates

-Real-time shipping rates can be a nightmare to calculate, as carriers will provide estimates subject to change.
 With Shopify, there’s no need to worry.
-There are two ways to adjust these rates, depending on where you’re located.
+There are two ways to adjust these rates, depending on your location.

 For those in the U.S., Canada, and Australia, the “Shopify Shipping” service is for you.
 You can use local postal services, print labels, and even provide preferential shipping rates.
-This feature is included with all plans, and using it lets entrepreneurs save a lot of money.

 Built-In Multiple Currency Selling

 People prefer to see things in their local currency, and it’s been known to boost sales remarkably.
-So if you’re a fan of letting people feel secure about prices, a multiple-currency display is the way to go.

 With this feature, visitors can select their country from a menu to display prices in their currencies.
 In addition, there’s an option to offer free app downloads to enable geolocation, though this is inferior to automatic currency conversion.